discotroop/trivia/README.md

 Customizable Triva Game built with the opentdb.com API and React.

+You can see a live demo here (https://discotroop.github.io/trivia/)

+For those of us missing trivia nights during this time of social distancing.

 ## Available Scripts

 In the project directory, you can run: